Constitutional Court of Benin

 The Constitutional Court is the highest authority in Benin on matters of constitutionality.
 Composed of seven justices, it is the body that regulates the functioning of government institutions and the activities of public figures.
-The court was founded in 1993.
-Its domicile is in Cotonou.
+The court was founded in 1993 and sits in Cotonou.

 History

 As part of Benin's transition to democracy in 1990 a conference was held to draft a new Constitution which provided limitations and separation of government powers and which created institutions that worked with one another to guarantee protection of fundamental freedoms and public freedoms.

 The Constitutional Court was one of these institutions.
 It was founded out of a desire to have a political regime free of dictatorship and unjust, arbitrary decision-making.
 Instead, the goal was to have a democratic, pluralist government in which human rights, public freedom, human dignity and justice are guaranteed, protected and promoted.
-Installed on June 7, 1993, the court is seen as the protector of the Constitution and respecter of the laws of the Republic.
+Installed on June 7, 1993, the court's role is to protect the Constitution and respect of the laws of the Republic.

 The court mainly judges the constitutionality of laws, serves as the guarantor of fundamental rights and public liberties, and serves as the regulatory organ for the proper functioning of institutions, the legality of elections and referendums, and serve as a judge in election disputes between members of the National Assembly.